Best Decision-Making Techniques for Life’s Tough Choices

 It occurred to me I could make more if I had more time to write, but I wasn’t ready to quit my job and become a full-time writer.

 I needed to see how long I could keep it going.

 My income kept growing as I took on more work.

 Each month I made more than the last, but I wasn’t sure what to do.

 My job offered insurance and a steady check, but I thought it might be possible.

-The lure of working from anywhere was intense because that would make the dream I had of living near the ocean a reality.
+The lure of working from anywhere was intense because that would make my dream of living near the ocean a reality.